 - To communicate with the whole class, use Canvas Announcements.
 Canvas includes a set of default notification preferences you can receive for your courses sent as one of four delivery types: notify me right away, daily summary, weekly summary, or don’t send.
 To select your notification preferences, read through the How do I set my Canvas notification preferences as an instructor? web guide or view the Notification Preferences video.

-- Promote the ISU Principles of Community, use Netiquette at ISU (PDF).
+- Promote the ISU Principles of Community, use the Netiquette at ISU page.